2985578957/flex_extract/README.md

 ## Installation and Usage

 There is a documentation within the flex_extract directory which contain all information necessary.
-Please open the file Documentation/html/index.html in your prefered browser to learn about installation and usage of flex_extract.
+Please open the file Documentation/html/index.html in your preferred browser to learn about installation and usage of flex_extract.

 ## Project website